JingwenZhong/2021-Summer-NYISO--Demand-Forecasting-Analysis-Intern/README.md

 # 2021SummerIntern

-Projects focused on: BTM Solar generation
+Projects focused on: BTM Solar generation forecasting and analysis